There are now 2 possible online modes for units:

 Students are able to (1) match appropriate designs, methodologies and analysis to specific research questions and (2) understand how to apply this knowledge and skills to the development of their own evidence-based practice.

 - Typically this unit is assessed in the following ways: (1) project proposal and (2) examination.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the examination component.